MiMoText/Stylometric_Analysis/Analysis_Paper/README.md

-# General Information
+# Stylometry and Knowledge Graphs: Authorship Attribution of *L’enfant du bordel* (1800)
 ​
 This repository was created during the work on a paper on stylometric analysis by Julia Röttgermann and Johanna Konstanciak.
-It contains all data used: the R-script for stylometric analysis, the corpora, results, and the images.
+It contains all data used: the R-script for stylometric analysis, the corpora, results, and the image files.

-It focuses on authorship attribution of the novel L'enfant du bordel (1800), which was published anonymously.Previously stylometric analysis were part of the project  (2019-2024).
+It focuses on authorship attribution of the novel *L'enfant du bordel* (1800), which was published anonymously.
+Previously stylometric analysis were part of the project  (2019-2024).
 The project aimed in building a Knowledge Graph ([MiMoTextBase](https://data.mimotext.uni-trier.de/wiki/Main_Page "MiMoTextBase")) based on information about French novels, published between 1751 and 1800.
 The Knowledge Graph is fed from various sources: primary texts, bibliographic metadata and secondary literature.
 ​
 Licence: CC-BY 4.0.

 ## corpora

-This folder contains different variations on the corpus on French literatur 1751-1800 (Röttgermann 2023 and 2024).
+This folder contains different variations of the corpus on French literature 1751-1800 (Röttgermann 2023 and 2024).

 ### "testcorpus":